wipeDx/nootbot/README.md

 ### Who do I talk to if something goes wrong? ###

 * Just me, wipeD.
-You can find me on Discord (wipeD#1889) or via E-Mail.
+You can find me on Discord (wipeD#1889) or via E-Mail or [join my discord!](https://discord.gg/2rfg6et).
 I'm sure you'll find that somewhere.
 * Create an issue on here